Generated Resource Learning

-The GRL pedagogy was developed way back in 1999 at MGIS, out of various educational theories based on works of Piaget (1998), Vygotsky (1998), Dewey (1938), (Freinet, 1927), Erikson (1968), Krishnamurti (1974), Kakar (1997), and of course Gandhi (1969) after whom the school is named.
-The pedagogy also drew from different practices such as Neuro-linguistic Programming (Bandler & Grinder, 1981), Gestalt, Yoga and mindfulness.
-The active learning strategies and experiential pedagogy in this methodology require children to undertake projects linked to their own real life context, using an enquiry based and problem solving approach.
+The Generated Resource Learning (GRL) pedagogy was conceptualized by Dr. Pascal Chazot at MGIS with researchers from University of Paris 13.
+It is an innovative teaching methodology inspired from the educational theories of Piaget, Vygotsky, Dewey, Freinet, Erikson, Krishnamurti, Kakar and of course Gandhi after whom the school is named.
+The pedagogy also draws from different practices such as Neuro-Linguistic Programming, Gestalt, mindfulness etc. The active learning strategies and experiential pedagogy in this methodology requires children to undertake projects linked to their own real life context, using an enquiry based and problem solving approach.

 The Cafe Project

 The Café Project is an innovative pedagogical project helping the students to merge their academic curriculum with real-life experiences.
-The students plan, cook and sell meals at the school café, while the learning objectives from subjects like science, math, humanities, english, and learning skills like communication, organisation etc.
+The students plan, cook and sell meals at the school café, while the learning subjects like science, math, humanities and learning skills like communication and organisation.

-The school has developed an effective body awareness module to address sexual education at school level to help adolescents develop a healthy attitude and a positive self-image through a scientific and artistic understanding of the human body and the reproductive system.
+The school has developed an effective body awareness module to address sexual education at school level to help adolescents develop a healthy attitude and a positive self-image through a scientific and artistic understanding of the human body and the reproductive system, through a multisensorial approach.

 Personalising the city, students gain an insight into the city’s civic systems, architecture, language (Gujarati), culture etc. They create 3D models of buildings and radio shows about the city, create an Amdavad diary, edit Wikipedia pages, organise a photo walk in the city, meet civic authorities etc.

 The students create a calendar of the upcoming year, centered around a shared topic of interest like festivals in order to gain transversal skills.
 Students merge research, learning and creativity by identifying, exploring and presenting information through models, photographs, written text etc.